GENERAL SCHOLARSHIP INFORMATION

 Two $3,000 Academic Scholarships to be awarded in Spring and Fall Semesters

 Scholarships are awarded twice a year, once during the spring and once during the fall.
-Scholarship applications must be received no later than April 30 and November 30th for the Spring and Fall, respectively.
+Scholarship applications must be received no later than May 15 for the Spring 2023 Scholarship.
 Previous recipients are eligible to re-apply in any semester for which they qualify, but a new application must be submitted each time.

 Return your completed application form, letter of recommendation, essay and college transcript by the dates listed above to the Scholarship Committee at: